-I also love Coronado - the island that isn't an island - for its small town charm and beautiful beaches.
+You may also love Coronado - the island that isn't an island - for its small-town charm and beautiful beaches.
 Get ready to escape there - now - by using this guide.

 North of Los Angeles

-If you're an Angeleno, you may already know that one of the best things about living in the city of angels how close it is to so many fun places to go.
+If you're an Angeleno, you may already know that one of the best things about living in the City of Angels is how close it is to so many fun places to go.
 Whether you're visiting Los Angeles or looking to get away from this iconic city for a weekend, head to these places, all within about a 4 hours' drive.
 They are listed in order from closest to furthest away.

 California's Channel Islands have some the state's most unusual geography, plants and animal life.
-They don't have a place to stay (except for a limited number of campsites) so you might say it isn't technically a place where you can go for a weekend.
+They don't have a place to stay (except for a limited number of campsites), so you might say it isn't technically a place where you can go for a weekend.
 That doesn't make them any the less fascinating and they're only a boat ride away from Ventura.
 See how to make the most of your visit this guide.

-Ojai has a similar laid back and relaxed vibe with your choice of farm-to-table restaurants and wineries.
-Enjoy a flight then head to dinner or the beach for a night away from the big city.
+Ojai has a laid back and relaxed vibe and your choice of farm-to-table restaurants and wineries.
+Find out what Ojai has to offer here.

 Unlike the rest of Southern California, the Santa Barbara coastline runs east to west.
 What does this mean for you?
 It means some of the best California weather nearly all year long.
 Go shopping on State Street, rent a bike to ride throughout the small Spanish-influenced city, or check one of these many other things to do for a weekend in Santa Barbara off of your list.